-2025-26 CFP Futures Odds: Ohio State Favorite, Alabama, Indiana Follow
+2025-26 CFP Futures Odds: Ohio State Favorite, Indiana Now Second Choice

-College Football Playoff championship odds for 2025-26 are perking up, with eight weeks in the books.
+College Football Playoff championship odds for 2025-26 are perking up, with 10 weeks complete and the first CFP rankings due.

 Playbook by Action